Something went wrong

 Electricity use for home heating in New Haven

-Electric heat pump systems for home heating are gaining popularity in New Haven.
-Since 2015, the number of homes heating with electricity ramped up from 214,414 to 302,730, a 41% change.
+Electric heat pump systems for home heating are more popular in New Haven.
+Since 2018, the number of homes heating with electricity grew from 232,420 to 302,730, a 30% change.

 Adoption of solar home heating systems in New Haven

-Out of all fuels, solar is the safest for the environment.
+The most eco-friendly heating option is solar.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 6,488 homes in New Haven are heated with active solar arrays.
-This is a 592% gain from 2015, when 937 homes incorporated active solar heating.
+Currently, 6,488 homes in New Haven are heated with active solar arrays.
+This is a 311% gain from 2018, when 1,579 homes utilized active solar heating.

 New Haven County Heating Oil Trends